 - 14.3.1 The ACD receives an annual management charge for carrying out its duties payable out of the Scheme Property.
 The current rate of the annual management charge for the Company is set out in Appendix 1.
-The ACD is responsible for the payment of the fees of the Administrator, the Investment Manager and those of any sub-advisers.
-The annual management charge is calculated and accrued daily and charged to the Company on a monthly basis in arrears. - 14.3.2 Any increase to the annual management charge may be made by the ACD only after giving 60 days' written notice to the Shareholders. - 14.3.3 The annual management charge is normally charged against the income of the Company, in accordance with the FCA Rules, and will be paid monthly in arrears.
+The ACD is responsible for the payment of the fees of the Administrator, the Investment Managers and those of any sub-advisers.
+The annual management charge is calculated and accrued daily and charged to the Company on a monthly basis in arrears. - 14.3.2 Any increase to the annual management charge may be made by the ACD only after giving 60 days' written notice to the Shareholders. - 14.3.3 The annual management charge will be paid monthly in arrears.